sebafo/java-microservices-asa-aca-lab/README.md

 # Lab: Deploying and running Java Applications in Azure Spring Apps

-This lab teaches you how to deploy the [Spring Petclinic Microservices](https://github.com/Azure-Samples/java-microservices-asa-e-lab/tree/main/src) application to Azure Spring Apps on Enterprise Tier and integrate it with additional Azure services.
+This lab teaches you how to deploy the [Spring Petclinic Microservices](https://github.com/sebafo/java-microservices-asa-aca-lab/tree/main/src) application to an Azure Spring Apps and integrate it with additional Azure services.

 ## Modules

 This lab has modules on:

-* Plan a Java application migration to Azure Spring Apps Service
+* Plan a Java application migration to Azure Spring Apps
 * Migrate a Spring Apps microservices application to Azure Spring Apps
 * Enable monitoring and end-to-end tracing
 * Secure application secrets using Key Vault